moj-analytical-services/platform_user_guidance/README.md

 ## To update

-Make changes to ##-chapter.Rmd files and commit to master.
+Make changes to ##-chapter.Rmd files in a branch and pull request into master to publish.

-Travis will build the book for you automatically and publish to the `gh-pages` branch.
+Travis will build the book for you automatically and check that each commit renders in bookdown.
+Travis will only publish changes on the `master` branch, which are committed to the `gh-pages` branch.

 ## To render book locally